PetroccoCo/starter-node-bot/README.md

-# starter-node-bot
+# Lunchbot

 ## Overview
-A simple starting point for creating a Beep Boop hostable, Node.js based Slack bot with botkit
+A simple Node.js based Slack bot with botkit for lunching

 Visit [Beep Boop](https://beepboophq.com/docs/article/overview) to get the scoop on the the Beep Boop hosting platform.
 The Slack API documentation can be found [here](https://api.slack.com/).